 In total twelve people have walked on the Moon.
 Besides Neil Armstrong and Buzz Aldrin – who were the first two astronauts to leave their bootprints on the Moon — there were also Pete Conrad, Alan Bean, Alan Shepard, Edgar Mitchell, David Scott, James Irwin, John Young, Charles Duke, Eugene Cernan, and Harrison Schmitt.

-Interestingly, none of those who walked on the Moon ever did it more than once.
+Interestingly, out of the dozen people who walked on the Moon, no one ever did it more than once.

 Here’s some additional information about the men who walked on the Moon and their missions: